 #AskDrEditor: Break bad rules: How to change language norms in your academic field, individually and systemically

 My editing advice column, Ask Dr. Editor, is available through UniversityAffairs.ca.
 This Ask Dr. Editor piece gives three tips for challenging common problematic terminology and making a difference in your discipline: “Break bad rules: How to change language norms in your academic field, individually and systemically.“ Have a question you want me to answer?
-Contact me or ask me onContinue reading “#AskDrEditor: Break bad rules: How to change language norms in your academic field, individually and systemically”
+Contact me!

 #AskDrEditor: Why formal analysis is key to bringing your research to life